 Understanding WordPress Pages

-For example, if you ran a building company and had three main services: new builds, extensions and repairs, you could create a separate page for each of those services.
-On your homepage you would give a short description of each service and then a link to the main service page.
+For example, if you ran a building company and had three main services: new builds, extensions, and repairs, you could create a separate page for each of those services.
+On your homepage, you would give a short description of each service and then a link to the main service page.
 Your website hierarchy would then look like this.

 If you published additional pages, this structure would still remain the same unless you decided you wanted to make any changes.
 Pages, therefore, are for the important information that you want to remain fixed on your website in the place where it most meets your needs to have them.

 Whilst you cannot create categories for pages, you can create menus with submenu items grouped together underneath, which can achieve a similar result.
-If, for example, one of your menu items is Shop a submenu could be created with links to different pages: shoes, jewellery, watches, spa, etc.
+If, for example, one of your menu items is Shop a submenu could be created with links to different pages: shoes, jewelry, watches, spa, etc.